 The tonsils are lumps on each side at the back of the throat, whereas the adenoids are glands further up in the throat and behind the nose.
 They form part of the immune system.

-The tonsils and adenoids, which are in the throat, form part of the immune system.
-They are the body’s first line of defense against illness-causing microbes that enter through the mouth or nose.
+The tonsils and adenoids are the body’s first line of defense against illness-causing microbes that enter through the mouth or nose.